histamine intolerance food list low histamine diet

 • All other alcoholic beverages (spirits)

-* Starred food categories are not essential to include in your diet at this time, and should be consumed in minimal amounts or avoided entirely to maximize health benefits and symptom relief during your diet.
+* Starred food categories are not essential to include in your diet at this time, and should be consumed in minimal amounts or avoided entirely to maximize health benefits and symptom relief while following this diet.

 Managing histamine intolerance is easier than you think when you have the right info.

-2) Find the root cause - histamine intolerance can arise from a variety of root causes such as H. pylori infection, or a genetic inability to produce DAO enzymes that break down histamine.
-Understanding your root cause can help you to better direct your therapies.
+2) Find the root cause: histamine intolerance can arise from a variety of root causes such as H. pylori infection, or a genetic inability to produce DAO enzymes that breaks down histamine (5).
+Understanding your root cause can help you to better direct your therapies and get to the bottom of your histamine intolerance (6).

-3) Download the free low histamine diet guide.
-In addition to the low histamine foods list, it provides resources such as a food diary, recipes and specific details of how to find the root cause in order to improve symptoms, for good!
+3) Get your free low histamine diet guide: in addition to the low histamine foods list, it provides resources such as a food diary, recipes and specific details about how to find the root cause of your histamine intolerance in order to improve symptoms, not just while you're following the diet, but for good!

 Get the free diet guide!